nhodnett/premier-league/README.md

 ## Learning Goals and Project Reflections:
 ### Learning Goals
 * Practice using React, Router, Asynchronous Javascript and Cypress end to end testing
-* Create a local server using express
-* Deploy local back-end and React App
+* Deploy React App

 ### Wins
 * Practiced and further solidified understanding of React, Router, and Cypress
 * Refactored successfully to greatly improve functionality involved in favoriting Cards.
+* Implemented Front End error handling/generation due to API only returning a 200 response.

 ### Challenges
-* Class to class interaction provided some difficulties.
+* Class to class interaction provided some initial difficulties.
+* Router provided some difficulties interms of reading 2 seperate Routes.

 ## Future Additions:
-* Search functionality by Title, Weight, and Timecap
+* Search functionality by Team Name.
-* Ability for the user to add their own Workouts
-* Video to demonstrate certain movements and give hints and tips
+* Filter functionality by, City, Year Founded, Ground Capacity, etc...
+* More information on the Favorites page.
+* Link to a Team's star player and a detailed page on that player.
-* Styling/Dynamic background that changes when the page changes
+* Styling/Dynamic background that changes when the page changes.

 ## Contributors:
 * [Nathan Hodnett](https://github.com/nhodnett)

 ## Project Manager:
+* Scott Ertmer